wolfenrain/wattles/README.md

 ---

-Wattle(s) is a strongly typed Dart ORM that does not require generating code to function.
+Wattle(s) is a strongly typed Dart ORM that does not require code generation.